CAU-COE-VEICLab/AgriFM/README.md

 * [ ] Agri420K dataset (train)

 **Notes**:
+- The details of Agri420K please see our paper and [excel](agri420k.xlsx).
 - Due to the investment of funds for the work, we will make the training data publicly available after the article has been accepted.

 ## 🏠 Abstract